Test your knowledge of nutrient cycles and global ecosystems with this 15-question GCSE quiz.

 Mendelevium

-A series of organisms which eat each other.
+A series of organisms that eat each other

 Sodium, Bromine, Lithium